ssube/isolex/.github/ISSUE_TEMPLATE/type_feature.md

 ### Summary

-(elevator pitch of the feature)
+An elevator pitch of the feature and why it will be useful.

 ### Scope

-(what needs to be implemented for v1, what might be included in v2)
+- [ ] items to be implemented
+  - [ ] additional details

 ### Use Case

-(at least one concrete use case for the feature)
+At least one concrete use case for the feature, ideally with step-by-step example.

-### Issues

-(potential problems, questions, research)
+Bonus points if you can refer to another issue here.

-### Details
+### Questions

-(dependencies, requirements, other changes that need to happen first)
+Outstanding questions, potential problems, and further research that might be needed.

+New or updated dependencies should be noted here.